A symplectic refinement of shifted Hecke insertion

 Suppose finally that the last position in the second path is column-bumped.
 It follows from part (c) that $m\leq l$ and that the $m$th position in the first bumping path is in a row weakly below the last position in the second bumping path.
 By Proposition~\ref{bump-lem1}, the last position in the first bumping path is weakly below the $m$th position and also column-bumped.
+Thus the columns of the last positions in the first and second paths are $l$ and $m$, respectively.
 This proves part (d).

 For the last assertion, note that if $\row(T)ab$ is an FPF-involution word, then $a<b$ and no forward transitions in the insertion paths of $T\farrow a$ or $U\farrow b$ are of type (R2), (D1), or (C2); moreover, transitions of type (R3), (D2), and (C3) only occur when a box adjacent to the bumped position is equal to the value in the outer box of the previous state.
 Given these observations, only minor changes to the preceding arguments are needed to deduce strict versions of parts (a), (b), (c), and (d).
 We omit these details. \end{proof}